pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Tools.rst

     the axis direction for each 360 degrees of bend.
 (This can be used to create a helix, for example.)

+.. incimage:: /images/BendToolAfter.jpg  200px right
-.. incimage:: /images/BendToolApplied.jpg -200px right
+.. incimage:: /images/BendToolBefore.jpg 200px right

 The Bend Tool has the following interactive parts: